:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 NEWLY ACQUIRED JEWELRY

 Amber earplugs, both saddles and cylinders, along with amber labret shapes.
 Gorgeous pieces!
 Saddles (double flared plugs) range from 7ga to 1-1/2"!
-Also: information on Baltic and Mexican amber, silver spirals with amber drops, Mexican amber plugs and labrets, old Burmese amber plugs, amber and silver stash boxes/plugs, naturally formed amber drop shapes, and polished specimens of copal and Baltic amber with insect inclusions.
+Also: information on Baltic and Mexican amber, silver spirals with amber drops, Mexican amber plugs and labrets, old Burmese amber plugs, naturally formed amber drop shapes, and polished specimens of copal and Baltic amber with insect inclusions.

 Simple, humble, and elegant.
 A nice inexpensive alternative, especially when stretching or switching sizes often.
 Naturally light, cylinder shaped, and hollow.
 Our favorite grass!
 NEW: bamboo plugs with burnt designs on the ends or sides!!!
 Check it out!